-- 45. Managing the risk of fraud and corruption is the responsibility of management.
-Each Council has an Anti Fraud and Corruption strategy and a zero tolerance towards fraud. - 46.
-The Head of the Internal Audit Consortium should be notified of all suspected or detected fraud, corruption or impropriety in accordance with each Council's Financial Regulations and Anti Fraud and Corruption strategies, in order to inform their opinion of the risk management, governance and internal control arrangements in place. - 47.
-Subject to availability of resources with the internal audit plan, internal audit may assist management in the investigation of suspected fraud and corruption. - 48.
-The Head of the Internal Audit Consortium will report any instances of fraud detected as a result of audits undertaken to the Audit Committee.
+- 44. Managing the risk of fraud and corruption is the responsibility of management.
+Each Council has an Anti Fraud and Corruption strategy and has adopted a policy of zero tolerance towards fraud. - 45.
+The Head of the Internal Audit Consortium should be notified of all suspected or detected fraud, corruption or impropriety in accordance with each Council's Financial Regulations and Anti Fraud and Corruption strategies, in order to inform their opinion of the internal control environment. - 46.
+Subject to availability of resources with the internal audit plan, internal audit may assist management in the investigation of suspected fraud and corruption.

+47. The Head of the Internal Audit Consortium will report any instances of fraud detected as a result of audits undertaken to the Audit Committee.